turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 # Enable Your First Policy Pack

-In this guide, you will learn how to attach a Guardrails [policy pack](https://turbot.com/guardrails/docs/guides/configuring-guardrails/policy-packs) to enable governance controls.
+In this guide, you will learn how to attach a Guardrails [Policy Pack](https://turbot.com/guardrails/docs/guides/configuring-guardrails/policy-packs) to enable governance controls.

 This is the fourth guide in the *Getting started with AWS* series.